 In a previous post, we analyzed conversion data from 9 SaaS companies and concluded that optimizing conversions based on behavior is more effective than using an X-day trial for every customer.

 We call this approach “behavior-based conversions”.
-In this 3-part series I’ll explain the strategy and show you how to implement it.
+In this series I’ll explain the strategy and show you how to implement it.

 Subscribe to our newsletter I’ll send each to you as I write them.

 The pros & cons of your free 30-day trial

 Easy to setup and manage